shentufoundation/testnet/yulei-2.1/README.md

 Due to validator set matching in the init chainer, normal binary with genesis + seeds initialization will result in a panic.
 The second method's binary disabled a check during initializing genesis to bypass that error, and the binary is identical with the normal 2.2.0 binary otherwise.

+## Upgrade on Yulei-2.1

+There is an upgrade on Yulei-2.1 network at height `6656700`.
+Switch to binary version `v2.3.0-rc2` at height `6656700` to proceed with the upgrade.

-# State Sync using Trusted Data Snapshots
+# State Sync using Trusted Data Snapshots (Unstable)

 Based on [cosmos-sdk-state-sync-guide](https://blog.cosmos.network/cosmos-sdk-state-sync-guide-99e4cf43be2f)